Onuachu continues sparkling performances with another brace for Genk | Goal.com

 Paul Onuachu scored another brace to help Genk secure a 3-2 victory over Zulte-Waregem in Wednesday’s Belgian First Division A game.

-The lanky centre-forward has been delivering sparkling performances for John van den Brom’s men this season and continued the form at Luminus Arena.
+The lanky centre-forward has been delivering sparkling performances for John van den Brom’s men this season and continued his form at Luminus Arena.

 Onuachu was handed his 21st league start of the campaign, pairing Junya Ito in attack and utilized the opportunity to increase his tally.